Jiten1312/Jiten1312/README.md

   <h4> Work Role : DevOps Engineer</h4>
   <h4> From : 2023-01 </h4>
   <h4> to :Present </h4>
   <h4> Details : The Toronto-Dominion Bank & its subsidiaries are collectively known as TD Bank Group (TD).
-TD is the sixth largest bank in North America by branches & serves approximately 22 million customers in a number of locations in key financial centres around the globe.
-As QE, I am testing REST APIs using tools like Cucumber, ParasoftSOA and Postman </h4>
+TD is the sixth largest bank in North America by branches & serves approximately 22 million customers in a number of locations in key financial centres around the globe. </h4>
-  <h4> ⚡ Failure is just another step in the deployment process.
-Let's connect and build the future together </h4>
+  <h4> ⚡ Failure is just another step in the deployment process. </h4>
+  <h4> Let's connect and build the future together </h4>
-  <h4> Automated application deployments, infrastructure provisioning, and disaster recovery workflows using SaltStack and Jenkins, significantly reducing deployment errors.
+  <h4> At TD, I automated application deployments, infrastructure provisioning, and disaster recovery workflows using SaltStack and Jenkins, significantly reducing deployment errors.
 Gained hands-on experience with public cloud IaaS (Azure), AKS and integrated monitoring solutions (DataDog/Dynatrace) to ensure system reliability and performance.
 Collaborated with cross-functional teams to optimize cloud infrastructure and streamline operational processes. </h4>
 </li>

 <li><h4> Company Name : Elaachi LLC </h4>